Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 - Restored fence mipmap bias from versions prior to 1.0.6.0
 - Fixed incorrect texture filtering used in several shaders
 - Added a parameter to control the alpha threshold of tree leaves
-- Added support to toggle between different rain streak textures
+- Added support to control vehicle dirt color, rain streak length and textures
 - Added AO to gta_normal_spec_reflect_emissive if emissivity is 0 so it can be used to disable night shadows for certain objects
 - Partially fixed mirror depth
 - Added support to instantaneously turn lamppost bulbs on or off